valkey-io/valkey-doc/docs/reference/modules/_index.md

     REDISMODULE_KEYTYPE_SET
     REDISMODULE_KEYTYPE_ZSET

-The above are just the usual Redis key types, with the addition of an empty type, that signals the key pointer is associated with an empty key that does not yet exists.
+The above are just the usual Valkey key types, with the addition of an empty type, that signals the key pointer is associated with an empty key that does not yet exists.